 Lerdorf is driven by a desire to make a product whereas many programmers are seduced by the coding language.
 Rasmus falls into the category of professional.
 He also falls into the visionary, creator, and genius categories.

 The search for your passion is easier now with access to almost infinite resources (internet, libraries, meetups).
-This access to information and advice also creates a paradox of choice.
+This access to information and life advice also creates a paradox of choice.

 Don't let passion get in the way of your life.
 As John Lennon quipped, ‘Life is what happens when you’re busy making plans’.
 Relationships should be a priority in life.
 Status is nothing.
 Things are nothing.
 Don’t let your plans for quitting your job and building your stamp collecting empire ruin your personal ties to people.
 Don’t have regrets, but don’t be a bad person!